ejmartin504/ejmartin504.github.io/index.md

 ## A question

-Ths internet has given us an incredible ability to connect with each other.
-Are we living up to the incredible potential of this network?
+Ths internet has given humanity an incredible ability to connect with one another.
+Are we living up to the potential of this network?

 ## What you (might) find here